CPJKU/madmom/README.rst

 Prerequisites
 -------------

-To install the ``madmom`` package, you must have Python version 2.7 and the following packages installed:
+To install the ``madmom`` package, you must have either Python 2.7 or Python 3.3 or newer and the following packages installed:

 - `numpy <http://www.numpy.org>`_
 - `scipy <http://www.scipy.org>`_